ebenyshek/ebenyshek/README.md

-- 👋 Hi, I’m @ebenyshek
+- 👋 Hi, I’m @ebenyshek.
-- 👀 I’m interested in Tectonics
+- 👀 I’m interested in Tectonics.
-- 🌱 I’m currently learning Geology and Geophysics
+- 🌱 I’m currently learning Geology and Geophysics.
-- 💞️ I’m looking to collaborate on reconstruction of past plate boundaries
+- 💞️ I’m looking to collaborate on reconstruction of past plate boundaries.
 - 📫 How to reach me - benyshek@hawaii.edu

 <!---